Interview Questions156

 TMT deal flow created:

-1. Equipment and materials M&A. Fab construction drives demand for semiconductor equipment (ASML, Applied Materials, Lam Research, Tokyo Electron), materials, and specialty chemicals.
+1. Equipment and materials M&A. Fab construction drives demand for semiconductor equipment (ASML, Applied Materials, Lam Research), materials, and specialty chemicals.

 3. Joint ventures.
-Companies partnering to share the cost and risk of fab construction.
-Intel and Brookfield formed a co-investment partnership for Intel's Arizona fabs.
+Companies partnering to share fab construction cost and risk, such as Intel's co-investment partnership with Brookfield.

 4. Talent acquisition.
-The semiconductor talent shortage is driving acquisitions of companies with specialized engineering teams.
+The US faces a deficit of approximately 60,000 semiconductor technicians, driving acquisitions of companies with specialized engineering teams.

 Explore More